TeoKa/teoka.github.io/career/work.md

 ## perClass

+Back in 2014, I was looking for experience and passion for technology (I did not even graduate it yet, and intership were not mandatory).
+I found opportunity in a start-up called [perClass](https://www.perclass.com/) for 3 months.
+This was a truly remarakble experience.
+I worked with Pattern Recognition algorithms.
+Algorithms that are known today in the field of Machine Learning.
+I participated to many tradefair with perClass meeting clients and understanding their needs.
+Truly fantastic.

 ### Gender Classifier

 The image acquisition and face detection are performed by OpenCV. perClass then classifies each face region as male or female.
 The application can run in a laptop with an embedded camera.
 Furthermore the application was showed at the Vision trade fair in Stuttgart using an industrial computer (Advantech) with Matrix-Vision industrial mvBlueCOUGAR-X102eC camera.